jensengroup/GA_schrock/README.md

 | `--average_size`     | Average number of atoms in molecules resulting from crossover.                                                       |
 | `--size-stdev`       | STD of crossover size distribution for molecules.                                                                    |

-### Note

-This codebase is slightly outdated for the work we do on catalyst design with GAs.
-For the interested, this is a more robust codebase we are currently using for catalyst design: [catalystGA](https://github.com/juius/catalystGA)

 # Authors

 **Magnus Strandgaard**<sup>1</sup>